imlasky/imlasky.github.io/blog/_posts/2022-12-29-dumplings.md

 layout: post
 ---

-I've been making dumplings at home more recently (pork dumplings, to be exact, but that's not really important).
+I've been making dumplings at home more recently (pork dumplings, to be exact, but that's neither here nor there).
 And I've been finding them to be a wondrous joy to make.
 Taking the time to experiment, practice making the "perfect" dumpling, and using my hands to make something tangible with an immediate pay-off culminates in a rich, human experience.

 I've started to become aware of brands of wrappers that are better than others because they can't be pinched as easily, have a little too much flour, or aren't as stretchy as others.